peytonk132/FortIDE/README.md

     Because I was raised by an engineer, the same man who got me into machine-shop work, I decided to make the IDE myself so it can be taylored to what I think is good as well as the community because I VALUE YOUR OPINION AND LISTEN TO YOU.
 I as well realized that this was a good oppurtunity to make a large scale project for the first time.

 # The Goal
 The goal is to make a light-weight, easy-on-the-eyes, simple and easy to use IDE.
-I want to to be a be easy to install and leave a small footprint on the computer.
+I want it to be easy to install and leave a small footprint on the computer.

 # The libraies I used are:
 * SFML